- Body is greenish-olive or bright red

 Similar Species: Black grouper, M. bonaci (lacks bright yellow on outer third of pectoral fins)

 Size: Common to 20 pounds

 Coastal to offshore waters, typically near reefs.
 Juveniles found in seagrass beds.

-Undergoes sex reversal from female to male in latter part of life; specific name translates to "venomous," alluding to the fact that this fish, perhaps more frequently than other groupers, is associated with ciguatera poisoning; feeds on fish and squid.
+Undergoes sex reversal from female to male in latter part of life.
+Scientific name translates to "venomous," alluding to the fact that this fish, perhaps more frequently than other groupers, is associated with ciguatera poisoning.